Information for 13573IIED

 With the negotiation phase nearing, our assessment of the UN Open Working Group’s zero draft finds a strong set of goals and targets, yet with several potentially serious trade-offs and missing issues.
 Application of our modular approach can help negotiators seek coherent outcomes across the goal framework and enable integrated implementation at the national level.
 What are the most important sustainable development outcomes delivered by forests and what are the key levers of change?

-IIED is working to help install forest-related targets and indicators into the post-2015 development framework, contributing towards notional goal areas on poverty reduction and equality, economic growth and employment, food security, water and energy, climate change, ecosystems and biodiversity.
+This IIED project aimed to install forest-related targets and indicators into the post-2015 development framework, contributing towards notional goal areas on poverty reduction and equality, economic growth and employment, food security, water and energy, climate change, ecosystems and biodiversity.

 More at www.iied.org: